loongliu/WeixinJump/README.md

 # Notification

-* The parameters in main.py is fitted for my phone, so they may not work very well for you phone,
+* The parameters in main.py is fitted for my phone, so they may not work well for you phone,
-Sslight adjuestment may beneeded.
+Slight adjuestment may be needed.

 * Adjustment Suggestions: TODO